InsightReactions/tinyllama.insightreactions.github.io/docs/guides/swarmui/getting-started.md

 - TOC
 {:toc}

-In this comprehensive guide, we will walk you through the fundamental principles and features of using SwarmUI, a versatile image generation interface.
-Additionally, we will delve into the core concepts of Stable Diffusion technology, which powers this image creation process.
+{: .note }
+Ditch costly subscriptions and enjoy the freedom and privacy of dedicated local computing via any device on your home network with InsightReactions' **Tiny Llama AI Home Server**.
+Generate images, converse with LLMs, accelerate projects, and more—all while retaining complete control over your data.
+Get one now at the [InsightReactions Store](https://insightreactions.com/store).

+## Understanding General Layout and Features

 To begin, navigate to the [tinyllama.local](http://tinyllama.local) landing page and access the SwarmUI service by clicking on the "SwarmUI" tab.

-## Understanding General Layout and Features

 Upon loading SwarmUI, you will be presented with a user-friendly interface featuring various tabs and settings.
 This guide aims to cover the essential aspects:
 1. At the top of the interface, there are various tabs.
 Our primary focus is on the "Generate" tab.